Skip to main content

 Purpose

-The MOA may be used for research, training, or extension activities for projects up to a total amount of $50,000, and does not include federal, federal flow-through, state, and local government funding.
+The MOA may be used for research, training, or extension activities for projects totaling up to $50,000, and does not include federal, federal flow-through, state, or local government funding.

 As mentioned above, the total cost allowable under an MOA is capped at $50,000 (includes direct costs and an F&A fee of 15%).